UPSC Books and Mock Tests for IAS/IPS Exam 2022

-Topics Covered: NCERT Books for UPSC – General Studies Papers, Prelims Exam, Mains Exam, Strategy of ‘Work Smart Not Hard’, Benefits of Solving Mock Tests & Tips on Solving Mock Tests
+Topics Covered: Recommended Book List (NCERT & other books for specific subjects) for UPSC IAS for General Studies, Prelims Exam & Mains Exam, Strategy of Utilizing Books, UPSC Mock Tests, Benefits of Solving Mock Tests & Tips on Solving Mock Tests

 So, getting to the benefits of reading from the various UPSC books.
-What reading from these books will do is that it will render you with a superior perspective on life and the world.
+These books will render you with a superior perspective on life and the world.

-Long story short, going through all the books for UPSC will definitely help you become more confident and wiser as a person, and confidence and wisdom are something that an IAS officer should most certainly possess.
+Long story short, going through all the books for UPSC will definitely help you become more confident and wiser as a person, and these traits are something that an IAS officer should certainly possess.

 Having said that, I still remember the time I was preparing for the UPSC exams back in the day.
 I used to live and breathe UPSC books.

-I used to stay with them and sleep with them.
-It was in the moments that I spent with the IAS books that I got to learn so much about our nation and the world, nature, and science, history, politics and finance, and whatnot.
+It was in the moments that I spent with the IAS books that I got to learn so much about our nation and the world, nature, science, history, politics, finance, and whatnot.
 Gosh!
 Such a transformative time it was for me.

 To clear the IAS exam, you’d also have to test your waters by putting all of your bookish knowledge to the test.
 To do so you’d have to solve as many UPSC mock tests as you can.